 We aim to personalise the learning and support that we offer for children who are eligible for Pupil Premium Funding, therefore each child has an Individual Support Plan (ISP) which identifies: Barriers to learning; Targets and Actions.
-These plans are reviewed termly.
-We recognise that it is not just academic barriers that children have to learning therefore our 2016 strategy for improvement looks at the academic, engagement and enrichment barriers to learning and how we aim to overcome these barriers for children who qualify for Pupil Premium funding.
-Some of the ways we have spent the funding include:
+These plans are reviewed frequently.
+We recognise that it is not just academic barriers that children have to learning therefore our strategy for improvement looks at the academic, engagement and enrichment barriers to learning and how we aim to overcome these barriers for children who qualify for Pupil Premium funding.
+Some of the ways we aim to spend the funding include:

 All children who qualify for Pupil Premium funding have an Individual Support Plan (ISP) written for them to ensure that their individual needs are being met.
-These plans are reviewed and updated termly.
+These plans are reviewed and updated frequently.
 Part of the review process will include looking at internal data and tracking the progress of their Reading, Writing and Maths.
-All interventions are tracked and the impact is analysed at the end of each term or half term.
+All interventions are tracked and the impact is analysed.
 Where there is no 'hard data' to measure impact, One Page Profiles allow children to reflect on how the school meets their needs and the impact engagement/enrichment opportunities have had on them.
 This allows us to ensure that we are spending money in areas that have significant impact on the child.

-We review Pupil Premium strategy termly alongside the Senior Leadership Team, teachers and Governors.
+We review Pupil Premium strategy alongside the SDP with the support of the Senior Leadership Team, teachers and Governors.
 Our policy forms part of our policy cycle and will be next reviewed during the Autumn Term 2019.